Mandate Philosophy Ledger Evidence

 The Mandate.

 The Lister Stealth is not a cosmetic exercise.
-Every element of this car — from the widened carbonfibre body to the recalibrated drivetrain — exists to serve a single purpose: to deliver the most capable, most visceral expression of the Jaguar F-Type architecture that Lister could produce within a build run of exactly one hundred vehicles.
+Every element of this car — from the widened carbonfibre body to the recalibrated drivetrain — exists to serve a single purpose: to deliver the most capable, most visceral expression of the Jaguar F-Pace architecture that Lister could produce within a build run of exactly one hundred vehicles.

 This example is specified in full factory trim with the addition of the polybush complete suspension upgrade.
 The alloy coolant pipe uprate was carried out as a preventative measure at first service.
 The complete modification record is maintained here, in this document.